ljluestc/react/packages/react-interactions/README.md

-# `react-interactions`

-This package is experimental.
-It is intended for use with the experimental React flags for internal testing.
+# `react-interactions`This package is experimental.
+It is intended for use with the experimental Reactflags for internal testing.